Elton John, Lady Gaga, 'Dallas Buyers Club' get GLAAD nominations

 NEW YORK Pop stars Elton John and Lady Gaga, award-winning films "Dallas Buyers Club" and "Blue is the Warmest Color" and the hit TV series "Modern Family" received nominations on Thursday from the GLAAD Media Awards.

-They were among 130 nominees named by the lesbian, gay, bisexual and transgender advocacy organisation, which monitors how the LGBT community is portrayed in the media.
+They were among 130 nominees named by the lesbian, gay, bisexual and transgender advocacy organization, which monitors how the LGBT community is portrayed in the media.

 The 25th annual GLAAD Media Awards ceremonies are scheduled to be held in Los Angeles on April 12 and New York on May 3.